lopez-christian/COVID-19-PyTorch-Image-Classifier/README.md

 <img width="873" alt="Screen Shot 2020-09-28 at 9 58 19 PM" src="https://user-images.githubusercontent.com/53641091/94514320-bddd7080-01d5-11eb-9845-f9b4da940cb0.png">
 </p>

-We then proceed to the visualization phase of the project where we create a helper function that form part of the training loop.
+We then proceed to the visualization phase of the project where we create a helper function that forms part of the training loop.
 This function converts the tensorflow images back to numpy arrays.
 It also undoes the normalization performed in the previous step using mean and standard deviation (std).
 The image pixel values are converted back to their orginal values and displayed using subplot.

 <p align='center'>
 <img width="576" alt="Screen Shot 2020-09-28 at 10 05 30 PM" src="https://user-images.githubusercontent.com/53641091/94514734-d00bde80-01d6-11eb-8c27-f15cef22a7ec.png">